sap-tutorials/Tutorials/tutorials/conversational-ai-scripting-intro/conversational-ai-scripting-intro.md

     https://services.odata.org/V3/(S(vnym1b3ehndm0p4fr0bdtbon))/OData/OData.svc/Products/?$filter=%20Categories/any(Category:Category/Name%20eq%20%27{{memory.category.raw}}%27)&&$format=json
     ```

-    In this URL you can see that we are getting from the chatbot's memory the category the user selected using this syntax inside the URL endpoint: `{{memory.category.raw}}`.
+    In this URL you can see that you are getting from the chatbot's memory the category the user selected using this syntax inside the URL endpoint: `{{memory.category.raw}}`.

     Click **Save**.